When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 A piece of PC gaming history owned by Blizzard Entertainment.
 This sci-fi, real-time strategy game changed the landscape of online and competitive gaming forever.

-The game revolves around collecting resources to build your base and ultimately conquer opponents.
+The game involves collecting resources to build your base and ultimately conquer opponents.
 Its expansion pack, StarCraft: Brood War, was released in 1998.

 Final Fantasy VII (1997)

-In 1997, the world was introduced to one of the first fully 3D Final Fantasy games. — Final Fantasy VII.
-Final Fantasy has been one of the best-selling video game franchises of all time.
+1997, the world was introduced to one of the first fully 3D Final Fantasy games. — Final Fantasy VII.
+Final Fantasy has been one of the best-selling video game franchises ever.

 A role-playing video game developed by Square for the PlayStation console.
-It features some of the most beloved characters in the entire series of history.
+It features some of the most beloved characters in the entire history series.
 It was a state-of-the-art RPG at that time.

 A Remake of the game was released last April 2020. – Final Fantasy VII Remake.